 1938 Los Angeles Flood

 On February 28, a storm brought rain that only grew stronger over a five day period before leaving Southern California.
-Los Angeles, Orange County, and Riverside County were all left devastated from the storms.
+Los Angeles, and Riverside County were all left devastated from the storms.
 Roads, homes, bridges, and businesses were all toppled over as the rivers filled way past the level of their banks.
 Over 100 people died from the flood.

 1939 September Tropical Storm